 Table 5 – Information on maintenance and outages to be promulgated to users.

-IALA Guidelines on Bilateral Agreements and Inter-Agency MOU’s on the Provision of DGNSS services in the frequency band 283.5 kHz– 325 kHz contains examples of guidance on the information that should be exchanged between co-operating agencies and, where appropriate, the circumstances and timing for it to be exchanged.
+IALA Guideline 1016 on Bilateral Agreements and Inter-Agency MOU’s on the Provision of DGNSS services in the frequency band 283.5 kHz– 325 kHz contains examples of guidance on the information that should be exchanged between co-operating agencies and, where appropriate, the circumstances and timing for it to be exchanged.
 Those guidelines can be extended to eLoran by analogy.

 IALA will maintain a master list of eLoran transmitters and reference stations on the Internet.
 Input to the master list will be prepared by each Service Provider.
 IALA will provide an electronic template that should be used for initial entry of station data and assembly of the complete Service Provider submission.
 After initial submission, Service Provider will be responsible for updating their own sections of the IALA master list.
 The process to incorporate changes will require each Service Provider to provide a complete, updated section of the list for all the eLoran sites that they operate.
 Each complete submission will appear exactly as submitted.